gitter-badger/upspeak/README.md

 Group conversations in threads, rooms and workspaces.
 Make every entity discoverable and linkable.
 Entities can be cross-linked with a simple syntax.
 Visualize the connectedness of conversation.
 Switch between thread view, graph view, and chat scroll.

+### Reduce information overload

+Build UX to reduce cognitive and physical stress caused to the participant.
+Make people feel calm and informed.
+Not triggered and panicky.
+Understand how [information overload](https://openaccess.city.ac.uk/id/eprint/23544/) snowballs in times of public panic.
+Help people get access to information, minux the anxiety.

 ### Real-time with offline capability

 The system updates in real-time when connected to the internet.
 States persist automatically.
 No user action is needed.
 Writing and limited access should be possible while offline.
 Data is synced when online.